 - New Transfer Student: In Book 3, all the students have to transfer to nearby schools after the Hearst campus burns down.
 A group of them that includes Max, Kara, Zoe and Brian end up in Berry High.

 - Shrinking Violet: With the exception of Bethany, all the good natured students from Hearst are afraid of Max and Kara, having to oblige to their hatred towards Berry students, even if they dont agree.

-- Abhorrent Admirer: Hes this to Myra in Book 3.
+- Hes this to Myra in Book 3.

 - Bastard Boyfriend: To Zoe when they were dating.
-She complained to him that the time with him was the worst moment of her life because of his selfishness and misogyny.
+She complained to him that her time with him was the worst moment of her life because of his selfishness and misogyny.